MichaelCurrin/llm-commit-msg/README.md

 ## About

 This tool works an LLM model to interpret the Git diff and generate a commit message.

-There are two options then:
+Here are options for the LLM model:

-- This can be run using a local LLM server, at a no cost.
+- **Local LLM server** - Run at no cost and keeping your data private and offline.
-- If you have a paid subscription for ChatGPT, you can use configure against your credentials instead.
+- **OpenAI** - If you have a paid subscription for ChatGPT, configure with your credentials.

-### Alternatives
+- **ChatGPT alternatives** - Use a free tool like [pollinations.ai](https://pollinations.ai) which uses the OpenAI API protocol.

+### VS Code extension ideas

-If you want this logic as an extension is VS Code instead of CLI, you can search the extensions marketplace for extensions that generate commit messages as there are a lot, though they tend to require a ChatGPT token and paid subscription.
+If you want this logic as an _extension_ in VS Code instead of as a CLI, you can search the extensions marketplace for extensions that generate commit messages.
+There are many, though they tend to require a ChatGPT token and paid subscription and won't necessarily work with a local LLM or ChatGPT alternatives.

 ## Documentation